Skip to main content

 Application Point

-When Linear AC or Stepped AC degradation is selected, degradation is applied to AC power at the array level, after summing inverter outputs and before auxiliary loads (DAS, cooling, tracker motors) and transformer losses.
-This differs from DC-applied degradation models which are applied before inverter conversion.
+When Linear AC or Stepped AC degradation is selected, degradation is applied to AC power at the array level, after summing inverter outputs and before auxiliary loads and transformer losses.
+Because degradation is applied after inverter conversion, AC-applied models do not affect behavior—unlike DC-applied models, which reduce the power the inverter sees and can change the operating point as modules age (see Degradation Losses (DC Applied)).
+Before the , the system is not yet commissioned, so all models set PAC,deg=0P_{AC,deg} = 0.

-When None, Linear DC, or Non-Linear DC degradation models are selected, no AC-level degradation is applied.
-The AC power from inverters passes through unchanged to subsequent AC loss calculations.
+When None, Linear DC, or Non-Linear DC degradation is selected, no AC-level degradation is applied: Udeg=0U_{deg} = 0 PAC,deg=PACP_{AC,deg} = P_{AC}

 Linear AC Degradation